GZod01/lefuturistedots/README.md

 EndSection
 ```

+### Special keyboard setup

+I:

+- Use the [qwerty-fr](http://marin.jb.free.fr/qwerty-fr/) keyboard layout
+- Remapped caplocks to escape action: because I use vim a lot, I needed a quick way to access the Escape key (to for example exit insert mode).
+- Remapped escape to backtick action (to access it quickely and make use of the escape key as I don't need the caplock action)

+I use the script in `./scripts/remap.sh` to setup the remap.

+However the remap is "forgot" everytime I go to suspend mode or change my keyboard I have to resolve it by some kind of hack.

+To hook into systemd, I created a script `./scripts/systemd_sleep_hook.sh` that reside in `/lib/systemd/system-sleep/`.

+I also forced the script to run after i3lock unlocked.

 ## Start from scratch

 Procedure to install a new workstation with this config (or in case of a fire):